clastix/kamaji/docs/content/guides/datastore-migration.md

 # Datastore Migration

-On the Management Cluster, you can deploy one or more multi-tenant datastores as `etcd`, `PostgreSQL`, and `MySQL` to save the state of the Tenant Clusters.
-A Tenant Control Plane can be migrated from a datastore to another one without service disruption or without complex and error prone backup & restore procedures.
+On the Management Cluster, you can deploy one or more multi-tenant datastores as `etcd`, `PostgreSQL`, `MySQL`, and `NATS` to save the state of the Tenant Clusters.
+A Tenant Control Plane can be migrated from a datastore to another one without service disruption or without complex and error-prone backup & restore procedures.

 This guide will assist you to live migrate Tenant's data from a datastore to another one having the same `etcd` driver.